-Sometime last week I was informed that I was recommended to go to another location in an acting capacity at work; it is presently the most difficult office to work in.
+Sometime last week I was informed that I was recommended to go to another location, in an acting capacity, at work.
+It is, at this time, the most difficult office to work in.

-I immediately said no in my mind, I mean the audacity of them to ask me to go there, especially since parts of that job would be brand new to me.
-I rationalized about all the reasons I should say no, and wondered what purpose going there would serve, and a whole lot of other thoughts entered my mind.
+In my mind I immediately said no. I mean, the audacity of them to ask me to go there.
+Especially since parts of that job would be brand new to me.
+I rationalized about all the reasons I should say no. I wondered what purpose going there would serve, and a whole lot of other thoughts entered my mind.

 Then I said to myself – you know God is in control of your life, so why don’t you tell Him how you feel and seek His wisdom on what you should do.
 So I prayed – and nothing happened, I went to church, and my questions were not answered, and I kept praying about the situation, mulling it over in my mind, trying to find reasons I should take up the post.